SleepingPanda/interactive-tagging-scripts/README.md

     ```
     python cbz_tagging.py
     ```
+  - To automatically tag an entire dir of files:
+    ```
+    python manga_dir_tagging.py
+    ```
 5. **Follow On-Screen Instructions:**

-   The script will prompt you to choose a directory or CBZ file and interactively input metadata.
+   The scripts will prompt you to choose from directories or individual CBZ files and interactively input metadata.
-7. **Enjoy Interactive Manga/Comic Tagging:**

-   The script will process CBZ files, allowing you to update metadata interactively using ComicTagger.

 ## Contribution
 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.

 ## License
-This script is licensed under the GPLv3 License.
+These scripts are licensed under the GPLv3 License.